The poppy is a symbol of remembrance worn every November to commemorate members of the armed forces who gave their lives in war.

 The poppy!

-The poppy is a symbol of remembrance born every November to commemorate members of the Armed Forces who gave their lives in war.
+The poppy is a symbol of remembrance worn every November to commemorate members of the Armed Forces who gave their lives in war.

-They would give Canadian doctor Lieutenant Colonel John McCRae inspiration while serving in Ypres in the spring of 1915.
+They would give Canadian doctor, Lieutenant Colonel John McCrae, inspiration while serving in Ypres in the spring of 1915 after recently losing his friend.

 The poem would go on to be published in a London-based magazine called Punch.